Connection matrices in combinatorial topological dynamics: Dynamics of combinatorial multivector fields

-\begin{ex} {\em All three combinatorial multivector fields $\cV_0$, $\cV_1$, $\cV_2$ in Figure~\ref{fig:t2eLefMVF} have a common Morse decomposition given by the sets which consist of singletons.
-However, the acyclic partition~$\cE_{\cM_i}$ is different for each index $i\in\{0,1,2\}$.
-In these simple examples, $\cE_{\cM_i}$ coincides with~$\cV_i$.
-The filtered chain complex $(\cE_{\cM_0},C(X),\bdop^\kappa)$ coincides with the filtered chain complex considered in Example~\ref{ex:pfcc}.
-Therefore, the connection matrices given by \eqref{eq:d1m} and \eqref{eq:d2m} are the connection matrices of~$\cM_0$.
-We know that these matrices are not equivalent. } \end{ex}
+which consists of singletons.
+However, the acyclic partition~$\cE_i:=\cE_{\cM,\cV_i}$ is different for each index $i\in\{0,1,2\}$.
+In these simple examples, $\cE_i$ coincides with~$\cV_i$.
+The filtered chain complex $(\cE_0,C(X),\bdop^\kappa)$ coincides with the filtered chain complex considered in Example~\ref{ex:pfcc}.
+Therefore, the connection matrices given by \eqref{eq:d1m} and \eqref{eq:d2m} are the connection matrices of~$\cM$ for $\cV_0$.
+We know that these matrices are not equivalent. \exend} \end{ex}